-- · Students shall write their thesis in English. - The thesis is typically 17,000 words or more.
-Only original graphs and tables may be included in the pagination or word count. - Thesis to be presented on A4 size paper.
+- · Students shall write their thesis in English. - The thesis should be 17,000 words or more.
+Only original graphs and tables may be included in the pagination or word count. - Thesis must be formatted on A4 size paper.
 Typeface must be set to 12 point "century" at 25 lines per page, with one-side printing.
-Each page must contain a sufficient margin to allow for binding. - A separate sheet containing thesis title and a summary of approximately 850 words to be included at the end of the thesis - A title page must be included in the thesis.
+Each page must contain a sufficient margin to allow for binding. - A separate sheet containing the thesis title and a summary of approximately 850 words is to be included at the end of the thesis. - A title page must be included.
 This should contain thesis title, name of graduate school and program, student name and ID number.